Muscle cell: Cardiac muscle contraction

 Specialized cardiomyocytes in the sinoatrial node generate electrical impulses that control the heart rate.
 These electrical impulses coordinate contraction throughout the remaining heart muscle via the electrical conduction system of the heart.
 Sinoatrial node activity is modulated, in turn, by nerve fibers of both the sympathetic and parasympathetic nervous systems.
 These systems act to increase and decrease, respectively, the rate of production of electrical impulses by the sinoatrial node.

 Evolution

-The evolutionary origin of muscle cells in animals is highly debated.
-One view is that muscle cells evolved once and thus all muscle cells have a single common ancestor.
-Another view is that muscles cells evolved more than once and any morphological or structural similarities are due to convergent evolution and genes that predate the evolution of muscle and even the mesoderm—the germ layer that gives rise to vertebrate muscle cells.
+The evolutionary origin of muscle cells in animals is highly debated: One view is that muscle cells evolved once, and thus all muscle cells have a single common ancestor.
+Another view is that muscles cells evolved more than once, and any morphological or structural similarities are due to convergent evolution, and the development of shared genes that predate the evolution of muscle – even the mesoderm (the germ layer) that gives rise to muscle cells in vertebrates).